ericearl/githubPagesTutorial/rtd/workshop/introduction.md

 ## To start

 With GitHub, you can create a personal website using GitHub Pages.
-Bring your laptop to the workshop.
+Bring a laptop to the workshop.
 All you need to start is [a GitHub account](https://github.com/join?source=header-home).

 Welcome to the BioData Club GitHub Pages Tutorial!